Tony Fernández: Career

 Before the 1995 season, Fernández signed a two-year contract with the New York Yankees.
 It was because of an injury early in the season to Fernández that Derek Jeter was called up to the major leagues for the first time.
 Fernández injured his elbow during spring training in 1996, and missed the entire season.
+When Fernández left the Yankees, he would end up becoming the last Yankees player to wear #6, as it would be worn by manager Joe Torre in 1996 and end up being retired for him in 2014.

 Fernández signed with the Cleveland Indians for the 1997 season.
 Thanks in large part to his own game-winning home run against Baltimore in the American League Championship Series—the only 1–0 game in MLB postseason history with an extra-innings home run—he played in the 1997 World Series with the Indians.
 In Game 7 of the World Series against the Florida Marlins, Fernández hit a two-run single in the top of the third inning for the Indians' only runs of the game, and was in position to be credited with the Series-winning hit for Cleveland, had they won the game.
 However, in the bottom of the 11th inning, Fernández committed an error on a potential double play ball while playing at second base, and the eventual World Series-winning run was put on base as a result.

 In 1998, he rejoined the Blue Jays, and revitalized his hitting, batting over .300 in two seasons there.
 In 2000, Fernández played for the Seibu Lions in Japan before returning to the majors the following year.
 When he returned in 2001, he briefly played for the Milwaukee Brewers but returned to Toronto late in the season, and retired at its conclusion.